Workplace Accidents, Knowing Your Own Rights When You’re Injured or You’re Ill In Your Workplace

 - Useful Links

-If you have had an accident at work, you may question “what are my rights?“.
-We previously outlined the legislation that has been set in place to protect workers when it comes to their health and safety, but what do these pieces of legislation mean in terms of your rights and your ability to claim?
+I had an accident at work, what are my legal rights?
+Now you have a good understanding of the legislation that is in place to protect workers when it comes to their health and safety, but what do these pieces of legislation actually mean in terms of your rights and your ability to claim?
 To understand this, you need to know what duty to care means and, therefore, what employers need to do to make the workplace safe.
-If your employer hasn’t taken the necessary steps, and you’ve been injured as a consequence, then you could have valid grounds to make a claim for the damages they have caused.
+If your employer hasn’t taken the necessary steps, and you’ve been injured as a consequence, then you will be able to make a claim.

 In terms of duty to care, your employer needs to do the following: